 Ugandas Gregarious cheetahs

-Ecology and behaviour of Ugandas Gregarious cheetahs:
+Ecology and behavior of Ugandas Gregarious cheetahs:

-Cheetahs can not roar so they purr.
+Cheetahs can not roar, so they purr.
 Their lifespan is between 10 to 15 years in the wild.

-The Ugandas Gregarious cheetahs live in Kidepo valley national park.
+The Uganda Gregarious cheetahs live in Kidepo valley national park.
 It’s the only national park in Uganda to see cheetahs in their natural habitat.
 Book a wildlife safari to the vast wilderness park in Uganda and see the fastest land mammal in the world.